 Recovery of Insurance Premiums for Failure to Return from Leave

 As limited by applicable regulations, the university retains the right to recover premiums paid by the university to continue insurance coverage for a staff member.
 At the same time, on FMLA leave, if the staff member fails to return to work after the FMLA leave entitlement is exhausted or expires.

 Extensions of Staff Member Medical Leaves

 Staff member medical leaves may be extended beyond the FMLA entitlement period as a reasonable accommodation to eligible staff members.
 Generally, staff member medical leaves are not extended beyond six (6) months.
-Requests should be made as soon as the need for an extension is known and must be supported by medical certification.
+Requests should be made as soon as the need for an extension is known and supported by medical certification.